 We are now accepting Graduate applications for M.F.A.
 Theatre candidates for the Fall of 2026 in the following areas:

-*Applications continue to be accepted on a rolling basis after Feb 1, 2026, until all positions are filled.
+• *Applications continue to be accepted on a rolling basis after April 1, 2026, in the case of an additional slot opening.

 All applicants must submit through this portal.
 On campus or online auditions/interviews are encouraged and can be scheduled anytime by contacting the area heads on each individual form.